openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 ## Support Procedures

-The failure of scanning containers must not impact the ability of the Insights operator to finish collecting workload data.
+The failure of inspecting containers must not impact the ability of the Insights operator to finish collecting workload data.

-Failures to deploy the container-scanner will be reported as an error in the `"workloads/workload_info"` stanza of the `insights-operator/gathers.json` file inside the archive generated by the operator.
+Failures to inspect running containers will be reported as an error in the `"workloads/workload_info"` stanza of the `insights-operator/gathers.json` file inside the archive generated by the operator.

 ## Implementation History

 Major milestones in the life cycle of a proposal should be tracked in `Implementation History`.

 ## Alternatives